Torre PwC

-The Torre PwC, formerly Torre Sacyr Vallehermoso, is a 52-floor, 236 m skyscraper, completed in 2008, located in Madrid, Spain.
-Torre PwC is one of four buildings in the Cuatro Torres Business Area.
+The Torre PwC, formerly known as Torre Sacyr Vallehermoso, is a mixed-use skyscraper located in Madrid, Spain.
+Built between 2004 and 2008, the tower stands at 236 m with 52 floors and is one of four buildings in the Cuatro Torres Business Area.
 It was designed by Carlos Rubio Carvajal and Enrique Álvarez-Sala Walter and was built by Sacyr Sau.